-Our studies are all structured around focusing our lives as disciples of the Lord Jesus Christ.
+Our studies were structured around focusing our lives as disciples of the Lord Jesus Christ.
 With so much activity in the land of Israel which has increased in recent times, we are to be watching for the time of the Lord Jesus Christ’s return and want to be found ready and waiting when he does.

-Hezekiah's name means 'the strength of Yah', hopefully in studying him together we'll be able to strengthen our faith in God and learn to put our problems into God's hands, trusting that he is able to work in our lives.
+Hezekiah's name means 'the strength of Yah', in studying him together we'll be able to strengthen our faith in God and learn to put our problems into God's hands, trusting that he is able to work in our lives.

 What does it mean to be a follower of Christ?
 How is discipleship meant to affect our behaviour, our activities, and our minds?
 What is the basis for our moral choices?
 What does God expect from us and how should we be spending our time?
 How should we approach gender and relationships, our education and our careers?
 How do we defend and share our faith, and what is God looking for from us as we seek to follow His son?

 Bro.
-Michael Movassaghi will be focusing our studies around the faithful sons of Korah, a family who stand the test of time, a family who from an early age made a decision to follow God whatever the cost.
+Michael Movassaghi focussed our studies around the faithful sons of Korah, a family who stand the test of time, a family who from an early age made a decision to follow God whatever the cost.
 They are a family whose life was defined by one tragic moment, yet despite tragedy they never lost their trust and faith in God.
 In fact quite the opposite, tragedy strengthened their trust and faith in God.

 A family that has stood the test of time, a family for all generations.

 These studies helped us to consider the commitment we make in our own lives on our walk towards God’s Kingdom.

 Every day they were fully prepared to meet their God.
 Are you ready?
 Are you a son or daughter of Korah?

 '...do all to the glory of God.' - 1 Corinthians 10:31